rabbitholegg/quest-protocol/README.md

 ### Gotchas
 If you see something like this `expected error: 0xdd8133e6 != 0xce3f0005` in Forge logging, your best bet is to search for the hex string (`ce3f0005` don't prepend `0x`) in `Errors.json` within the build artifacts - that should have most error strings in it.

+If you run into an issue where there isn't enough funds to deploy on Optimism, but the account appears to have sufficient funds, [try adding the `--legacy` tag](https://github.com/foundry-rs/foundry/issues/7089) to the deploy command.

 ---

 ## Deployment